Divinemonk/DataEntryWebApp/README.md

 ## Features

-- **Effortless Data Entry**: With its clean and intuitive interface, DataEntry_WebApp ensures a smooth data entry experience.
+- **Effortless Data Entry**: With its clean and intuitive interface, Data Entry WebApp ensures a smooth data entry experience.
 Users can quickly input information like names, genders, emails, addresses, and roles.
 The application includes robust validation checks, ensuring data integrity and completeness.

 - **Secure Data Storage and Retrieval**: All entered data is securely stored in an Excel file (.xlsx) on the server, powered by the reliable openpyxl library.
 This guarantees easy data storage and retrieval, giving you peace of mind knowing your data is safe.